mheilner/MartinAndrewWebsite/README.md

 -This is cool.
 The simon db helps us create a place for storage of the data on the websites -in the case of simon this is the highest score so when the server refreshes we still have the call to the highest data.
 -the mongo credentials are secret and shouldnt be given away simply.

+Simon Login
+- Run npm init -y to initial the project to work with node.js.

+- Run npm install express cookie-parser mongodb uuid bcrypt to install all of the packages we are going to use.

+- Run node main.js or press F5 in VS Code to start up the web service.

+- This offers a strong encryoption on the login for the simon.
+Actively stored with MONGo